dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 ```

 The more difficult route:
-- option b) In another existing docker container you have, run it there.
+- Option b) In another existing docker container you have, run it there.
 Then, move it to whatever folder you are going to work in.
-Or you can run this command to create a temporary container:
+- Or you can run this command to create a temporary container:
 ```bash
 docker run --rm -it ubuntu bash
 ```